toughIQ/docker-owncloud-client/README.md

 Defaults to `UID 1000` which is the common UID for desktop linux users.
 You can find your current UID by `id -u` on the commandline.
 Currently the usage of `UID 0` for __root__ is not supported, since it would collide with the usercreation within the container.
 Will be changed later on.
 ### SYNC_HIDDEN
-If this parameter is set to 1, it will also sync all hidden files within the specified ownCloud directory (equivalent to owncloudcmd -h)
+If this parameter is set to `1`, it will also sync all hidden files within the specified ownCloud directory (equivalent to `owncloudcmd -h`)

 ## Loadtesting OwnCloud instances
 __Do this at your own risk, only when know what you are doing and if the OwnCloud you test against belongs to you!__